gkim14/CS471_LawlorsLabyrinth/README.md

 - Windows: [Download](https://github.com/gkim14/CS471_LawlorsLabyrinth/raw/refs/heads/main/Lawlor's%20Labyrinth.exe)
 - macOS: [Download](https://github.com/gkim14/CS471_LawlorsLabyrinth/raw/refs/heads/main/Lawlor's%20Labyrinth.dmg)

 Note: Your computer may show a warning, preventing you from opening the game.
-This is caused by the file being an unsigned app.
+This is caused by the unsigned property of the files.

 **To fix (macOS):**
 1. **Double-click** the game's `.app`.